YeoLab/outrigger/README.rst

                             "outrigger index" (default is ./outrigger_output,
                             which is relative to the directory where you called the program)".
-You will need this file for the next step, "outrigger psi" (default="./outrigger_output")
+You will need this file for the next step, "outrigger psi"
       -j [SJ_OUT_TAB [SJ_OUT_TAB ...]], --sj-out-tab [SJ_OUT_TAB [SJ_OUT_TAB ...]]
-                            SJ.out.tab files from STAR aligner output
+                            SJ.out.tab files from STAR aligner output.
+Not required if you specify "--compiled-junction-reads"
-      -c JUNCTION_READ_CSV, --junction-read-csv JUNCTION_READ_CSV
-                            Name of the splice junction files to calculate psi scores on.
-If not provided, the compiled './outrigger_output/junction_reads/reads.csv' file
+      -c COMPILED_JUNCTION_READS, --compiled-junction-reads COMPILED_JUNCTION_READS
-                            with all the samples from the SJ.out.tab files that were used during 'outrigger index' will be used.
-Not required if you specify SJ.out.tab file with '--sj- out-tab'
+                            Name of the splice junction files to detect novel exons and build an index of alternative splicing events from.
+Not required if you specify SJ.out.tab file with '--sj-out-tab'
+      -b [BAMS [BAMS ...]], --bams [BAMS [BAMS ...]]
+                            Location of bam files to use for finding events.
       -m MIN_READS, --min-reads MIN_READS
                             Minimum number of reads per junction for that junction to count in creating the index of splicing events (default=10)
+      --ignore-multimapping
-      --use-multimapping    Applies to STAR SJ.out.tab files only.
-If this flag is used, then include reads that mapped to multiple locations in the genome, not uniquely to a locus, in the read count for a junction.
-By default, this is off, and only uniquely mapped reads are used.
+                            Applies to STAR SJ.out.tab files only.
+If this flag is used, then do not include reads that mapped to multiple locations in the genome, not uniquely to a locus, in the read count for a junction.
+If inputting "bam" files, then this means that reads with a mapping quality (MAPQ) of less than 255 are considered "multimapped."
+This is the same thing as what the STAR aligner does.
+By default, this is off, and all reads are used.
+      -l MAX_DE_NOVO_EXON_LENGTH, --max-de-novo-exon-length MAX_DE_NOVO_EXON_LENGTH
+                            Maximum length of an exon detected *de novo* from the dataset.
+This is to prevent multiple kilobase long exons from being accidentally created. (default=100)
       -g GTF_FILENAME, --gtf-filename GTF_FILENAME
                             Name of the gtf file you want to use.
 If a gffutils feature database doesn't already exist at this